nh-server/switch-guide/docs/extras/installing_android.md

 # Installing Android

-This page will detail the setup of the latest release of Switchroot Android (Android 11) for the Nintendo Switch.
+This page will detail the setup of Switchroot Android (Android 11) for the Nintendo Switch.

 !!! warning "Have you partitioned your microSD card?"
     This page assumes that you've followed our guide to set up Atmosphère.
 Before starting, your microSD card needs partitions for Android set up via Hekate.<br>